Ron Williamson: Real killer

-Glen D. Gore (born 27 April 1960), an Ada man who had testified against both Williamson and Fritz, was ultimately convicted of the murder of Debbie Carter.
-He was the last person seen with Carter, and also had been seen arguing with her on the night of her death.
-Although he was interviewed by the police he was not fingerprinted, nor did he give saliva and hair samples.
+Glen Dale Gore (born 27 April 1960), an Ada man who had testified against both Williamson and Fritz, was ultimately convicted of the murder of Debbie Carter.
+He was the last person seen with Carter and also had been seen arguing with her on the night of her death.
+Although he was interviewed by the police, he was not fingerprinted, nor did he give saliva and hair samples.
 While Williamson and Fritz were incarcerated, Gore was also imprisoned on another unrelated violent crime conviction.

 Once Williamson and Fritz had been cleared of murder, Gore eventually came to trial, based on the same DNA evidence that had cleared Fritz and Williamson.
 This evidence proved that it was Gore's DNA that was left at the scene.
-On June 24, 2003, Gore was convicted of first-degree murder and sentenced to death, but his death sentence was overturned in August 2005.
-He was eventually convicted at his second trial on June 21, 2006, and sentenced to life without parole by Judge Tom Landrith, which was required by law due to a jury deadlock on sentencing.
+On June 24, 2003, Gore was convicted of first-degree murder and sentenced to death, but a state appeals court reversed his conviction in August 2005.
+He was once again convicted at his second trial on June 21, 2006, and sentenced to life without parole by Judge Tom Landrith, which was required by law due to a jury deadlock on sentencing.
 Gore is currently serving his sentence at the Mack Alford Correctional Center.

+In 2021, following the Supreme Court’s decision in McGirt v.
+Oklahoma, Gore’s 2nd conviction was vacated.